Oxcarbazepine: 7 things you should know

 - Oxcarbazepine may make you sleepy or impair your reaction times and affect your ability to drive or operate machinery.
 Do not drive or operate machinery if oxcarbazepine affects you in this way.
 Alcohol may make these effects worse.

-- Talk to your doctor if you experience any signs of hyponatremia such as confusion, headache, nausea, tiredness, or an increase in seizure frequency.
+- Talk to your doctor if you experience any signs of hyponatremia (low blood sodium levels) such as confusion, headache, nausea, tiredness, or an increase in seizure frequency.

 - Seek urgent medical advice if you develop any allergic-type reactions including facial swelling or a rash.
 25-30% of people who are allergic to carbamazepine will also be allergic to oxcarbazepine.
 Also seek urgent advice if you develop any unusual bruising or bleeding, swollen lymph nodes, abdominal pain, painful mouth sores, yellowing of the skin, frequent or persistent infections, or different or more frequent seizures.

 - If you are taking hormonal contraceptives, talk with your doctor.
-Your dosage of contraceptive may need to be increased or an alternative method of contraception may be needed.
+Your dosage may need to be increased or an alternative method of contraception may be needed.

 - Do not stop oxcarbazepine suddenly, unless your doctor has told you to do so.
 It is best to discontinue oxcarbazepine slowly.

-- Food has no effect on the absorption of oxcarbazepine.
-Effects on seizure frequency have been noted within ten days of regular administration of oxcarbazepine.
+- Food does not affect the absorption of oxcarbazepine.
+Reductions in seizure frequency have been noted within ten days of regular administration of oxcarbazepine.

 More about oxcarbazepine